kfarshchian/Allegiancegroup-inc.updated/README.md

 ## **Description**

 Rebuilding Allegiance Group Inc. website in React.js, Express.js, MongoDB, GraphQL, MUI, and any other dependencies I find beneficial or necessary.
 The old website uses only HTML and CSS.
-This is a full rework than a refactor.
+This is a full rework.

 ## **Tools**